Steeven9/IR-project/README.md

 IR-project$ docker-compose up -d
 ```

-Then feed it the data that you crawled (must be in the data directory and in
+Then feed it the data that you crawled (must be in the `data` directory and in
 a [supported format](https://lucene.apache.org/solr/guide/8_7/post-tool.html)):

 ```console
 IR-project$ docker exec ir-project_solr post -c movies data/*
 ```

 That's it.
-Head over to `localhost:5000` and start browsing!
+Head over to `localhost:3000` and start browsing!

 ## Step 2x: Manually indexing and browsing (the hard/dev way)